section-engineering-education/engineering-education/articles/how-to-build-a-speedtyping-game-using-javascript/index.md

 As we type characters in our text area, we are going to check to if the characters we are typing are correct.
 To that, we would need to set up an `EventListener`.

 The input element in the `EventListener` will get called every time something in the text area changes.
-What we want to do is to loop over all of the different `span`, all the different characters in the `quote` array, and then compare each character to the individual character in the input based on their positions, so that the first character in the display area compared to the first character in the input area.
+What we want to do is to loop over all of the different `span`, all the different characters in the `quote` array.

+Then we compare each character to the individual character in the input based on their positions, so that the first character in the display area is compared to the first character in the input area.

-The `correct` class would be added if they are similar and if they are different the `incorrect` class would be added.
+The `correct` class will be added if they are similar, if they are different the `incorrect` class will be added.

-If we get to the point where the user typed everything correctly, we would want to move to the next quote, so we have to create a variable and call it as `correct`.
+If we get to the point where the user typed everything correctly, we want to move to the next quote, so we have to create a variable and call it as `correct`.

-The `correct` variable would be set to `true` by default.
-It would be assumed that everything is correct and if something happens to be `incorrect` the variable would be `false`.
+The `correct` variable will be set to `true` by default.
+It'll be assumed that everything is correct and if something happens to be `incorrect` the variable will be `false`.

 So in a situation where the variable happens to be `true` we just want it to render the next quote: